 - Try to build genuine rapport with colleagues,

 Communication styles, division by Murphy et al.

-According to Mark Murphy and his team at Leadership IQ, who have spent a decade researching interpersonal communication, we recognize 4 styles of communication: the analytical, intuitive, functional, and personal style of communication.
+According to Mark Murphy and his team at Leadership IQ, who have spent a decade researching interpersonal communication, we recognize 4 communication styles:

 These styles of communication describe how we prefer to communicate information.

 According to a Forbes article and survey that relies on the report by The Economist Intelligence Unit and Lucidhart, as much as 42% of survey respondents who identify with at least one of the above-listed communication styles, cite the differences in these styles as the leading cause of miscommunication at work.

 But, in contrast, as much as 52% of survey respondents also declare that they enjoy communicating with people who have different communication styles.
 So, there is hope for a conscious effort toward improvements that will minimize miscommunication.